oracle-devrel/technology-engineering/cloud-infrastructure/vmware-solutions/oracle-cloud-vmware-solution/vmware-migration-solution-definition/README.md

 ## Instructions for Utilizing This Asset

 Use this document template as a starting point for the solution definition of your Oracle Cloud VMware Solution project.
-It includes example architecture diagrams for draw.io in the file XXX.drawio.
+It includes example architecture diagrams, which can be replaced with customer specific images as per requirements.

 ## Conclusion
 The Oracle Cloud VMware Solution - Workload Migration Solution Definition is expected to serve as a definitive guide to the project.
 All participants are encouraged to provide feedback, raise queries, and make contributions to enhance the overall project's success.